grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.45.2015.1
+- Fix lists in forum messages not being linkified
+- New canvas: fix color under the cursor indicator and improve performance

 1.44.2015.1
 - New canvas: fix HTML entities appearing in bookmarked games
 - New canvas: indicator that shows color under the cursor in the palette